Heather Templeton Dill

 Heather Templeton Dill is president of the John Templeton Foundation.
 Prior to assuming this role in 2015, she served as executive liaison to the president under her father, the late Dr. Jack Templeton.
 Dill is the granddaughter of the late Sir John Templeton.

-In her tenure as president, Dill and the Foundation have awarded 1,150 grants totaling more than $743 million.
+In her tenure as president, Dill and the Foundation have awarded 1,334 grants and donations totaling more than $874 million.
 The John Templeton Foundation funds research and discovery across a range of subjects in the sciences, philosophy and theology from gratitude and hope to the psychology of purpose and positive neuroscience.
-Under her leadership, the Foundation plans to increase its grants and donations to approximately $313 million total across 2021 and 2022.
+Under her leadership, the Foundation plans to increase its new grants and donations to approximately $350 million.

 One of the main programs of the Foundation is the Templeton Prize, valued at $1.4 million.
 It is one of the world’s largest annual individual awards to honor individuals whose exemplary achievements advance her grandfather’s philanthropic vision: harnessing the power of the sciences to explore the deepest questions of the universe and humankind’s place and purpose within it.